Kate and William to try cooking Welsh cakes on trip to South Wales

 The prince and princess will also see Meadow Street Community Garden and Woodland to hear about the site’s impact and how volunteers worked to restore it in the wake of the storms.

-Kate announced she was in remission from cancer in January, and the day trip is the latest in a run of appearances since the start of the year, which included a visit to a mother and baby unit in a women’s prison in Cheshire last week.
+Kate announced she was in remission from cancer in January, and the day trip is the latest in a run of appearances since the start of the year, which included a visit to a mother and baby unit in a women’s prison in Cheshire recently.

-The King announced he had created his eldest son and heir William, the Prince of Wales, in his first televised address as monarch, the day after the death of Queen Elizabeth II in 2022.
+The King announced he had created his eldest son and heir, William, as Prince of Wales in his first televised address as monarch, the day after the death of Queen Elizabeth II in 2022.

 The away-day to south Wales comes just three days before St David’s Day, on March 1, which celebrates the country’s patron saint.